Title: Experiences of Women of Color in the Workplace (Panel Discussion)

 During this session, participants will confront many of the most difficult conversation topics that are currently happening in our communities.
 We will explore the thoughts and feelings that come regarding those that we agree with and those that we disagree with in such conversations.
 We will explore our current strategies for engaging or not engaging in these conversations and look at tools that can be used to have more productive conversations, especially across identity, ideological and political differences.

-Title: Journey From Diversity to Inclusion: Using Advanced Inclusion Metrics to Create a More Diverse, Better Performing Organization
+Title: Journey From Diversity to Inclusion: Using Advanced Inclusion Metrics to Create a More Diverse, Better Performing Organization (Registration Closed)

 Title: Listen.
 Talk.
 Learn.
 More: Continuing the Dialogue